At the end of 2024, total hedge fund assets under management was US $4.5 trillion, still down from an industry all-time high of $5.136 trillion.

 At a certain point, dissatisfied investors will move their assets to better performing managers or go to passively managed index funds.

-Spend more time on investment research and leverage tools.
+Spend more time on investment research and leverage tools, including AI.

-And in this inflationary environment with heightened geopolitical tensions and fears of a recession, this is a time to improve your ability to identify trends and opportunities before others see them.
+And as we see in the AI race, this is a time to improve your ability to identify trends and opportunities before others see them.
 Know when to jump on and jump off any “bandwagon.”

 If non-investment related work is preventing you from fully focusing, then delegate tasks to competent third parties.
 This will free up capacity to allow for more time on research, and with this extra capacity, it may be helpful to let your investors know you're outsourcing.